Skip to content

 yellowjacket on leaf

-Yellowjackets are small, measuring about 1/2 to 1 inch.
-They feature distinctive black and yellow banded abdomens and have six legs.
-These insects build paper carton nests from chewed cellulose, often found underground, in trees, buildings, eaves, or attics.
-They thrive on a diet of sweets and proteins.
-As social creatures, yellowjackets form colonies with up to 4,000 members, becoming most active and aggressive in late summer.
-While generally slow to sting, they turn highly aggressive if their nest is threatened, capable of multiple painful stings unlike bees.
+Yellowjackets are small, 1/2 to 1 inch long, with black and yellow banded abdomens and six legs.
+They build paper carton nests in trees, buildings, eaves, attics, or underground and feed on sweets and proteins.
+Highly social, their colonies can reach 4,000 members, becoming most active and aggressive in late summer.
+Though usually slow to sting, they attack aggressively if threatened, delivering multiple painful stings, unlike bees.

 paper wasp

-Paper wasps, known for their distinctive nests and social behavior, are fascinating insects that play a crucial role in ecosystems.
-These wasps construct their nests from a paper-like material, which they create by chewing wood fibers mixed with their saliva.
-Found in gardens and wooded areas, paper wasps are beneficial pollinators and natural pest controllers, preying on caterpillars and other insects.
-Despite their intimidating appearance, they are generally non-aggressive unless provoked.
+Paper wasps are social insects that build distinctive paper-like nests by chewing wood fibers and mixing them with saliva.
+Commonly found in gardens and wooded areas, they are valuable pollinators and natural pest controllers, feeding on caterpillars and other insects.
+Though their appearance may seem intimidating, they are generally non-aggressive unless provoked.

-Bald-faced hornets, named for their striking black bodies and white faces, are fascinating insects.
-They are renowned for their large, paper-like nests, often found hanging from trees or building eaves.
-Unlike other stinging insects, they don't reuse their nests each year.
-These social creatures, appearing mostly in late summer, form colonies of 100 to 400 members.
-Known for their aggressive nature, they will sting if threatened.
-Interestingly, despite their name, bald-faced hornets are actually more closely related to yellowjackets and wasps.
+Bald-faced hornets are black-bodied insects with distinct white faces, known for their large, paper-like nests hanging from trees or building eaves.
+Unlike other stinging insects, they do not reuse their nests each year.
+These social creatures form colonies of 100 to 400 members, becoming most active in late summer.
+Though aggressive when threatened, they are actually closely related to yellowjackets and wasps, despite their name.

 What Are the Signs of a Wasp Infestation?